-Avoiding or delaying a difficult conversation can hurt your relationship.
-Here are 8 tools to have Tough Conversations – when you don’t like conflict.
+Avoiding or delaying a tough conversation can hurt your relationship.
+Here are 8 tools to have difficult conversations – when you don’t like conflict.

 Do you have some tough conversations you are avoiding with someone — your loved one, colleague, employee, employer?

 Here are 8 tips for sharing that difficult conversation sooner — so you can have a better feeling in your belly sooner.

 Or…a fun way to remember this: “It’s wise to kill those relationship monsters while they’re still mini monsters rather than huge monsters.”

 Is this challenging chat going to take a mere twenty minutes- and can it be done by phone?

 Or will it take at least a full hour – and must be done in person.